AnLiGentile/WREN/README.md

 - evaluation [datasets](./resources/datasets) with the relative groundtruth
 - the [temp](./temp) folder is the default location where the method creates intermediate representations of pages.

+The folder [experimentResults](./experimentResults) is the default location where the method saves experimental results.

 ### Workflow ###

 ### Page pre-processing ###